google/comprehensive-rust/src/bare-metal/alloc.md

   allocator defined in your binary.
 Usually this is done in the top-level binary crate.
 * `extern crate panic_halt as _` is necessary to ensure that the `panic_halt` crate is linked in so we get its panic handler.
+* This example will build but not run, as it doesn't have an entry point.

 </details>